Mirzaei44/django-ml-recommendation-api/README.md

 # Django ML Recommendation API

-A small Django REST API that demonstrates a clean backend structure and lightweight ML model serving.
+A Django REST API that serves a recommendation model (joblib).
+Focus: service-layer design, validation, and error handling.

 ## What this project includes